chelsealuo/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

-One immediate difference that I noticed is the possibility of the change in color might not be too obvious.
-Also, it might be awkward if one needs to consistently look at a floating light.
+One immediate difference that I noticed is that the change in color of the light might not be obvious.
+Also, it might be awkward if one needs to consistently look at a light while doing something else.
 Therefore, it might be important to make sure the message is delivered to the users.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

-The light could flash if the temperature suddenly dropped or raised (adjustable by the player) for a certain degree.
+The light could flash if the temperature suddenly dropped or raised by a certain degree (adjustable by the player).

 ## Part C. Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-We invented this tool for this lab!

 **Give us feedback on Tinkerbelle.**